apiarian/village/village_py/README.md

 # TODO:
 - figure out why we have a type issue with posts
-- check if we have some kind of injection issue in the chat
 - tags
 - reactions
 - message editing